Klosmi/html-basics/Node.md

   to require all the content from a directory.
   __In Node the main file for a specific directory is called the `index.js`__

-  When we require an enitry directory, Node is looking for the `index.js` file.
+  When we require an enitre directory, Node is looking for the `index.js` file.
 What the index.js exports, that specific directory is exporting❗️

 - eg.:
   *We have a directory (colors), inside we have 3 files (blue.js, yellow.js, red.js)*